Laurence Broderick: Early life

-Broderick was born in Bristol, in the west of England, in 1935, and attended Bembridge School on the Isle of Wight.
+Broderick was born in Bristol, in the west of England, on 18 June 1935, and attended Bembridge School on the Isle of Wight.
 He studied painting, illustration and sculpture under Ray Millard and Geoffrey Deeley at the Regent Street Polytechnic from 1952 to 1957, and with Sidney Harpley and Keith Godwin at the Hammersmith School of Art from 1964 to 1965.

 Career

 Broderick began his artistic career as an historical and educational illustrator and painter.
 He taught Art at the Haberdashers' Aske's School in Cricklewood from 1959 and Elstree from 1961, and was Director of Art there from 1965 to 1981.
 He continued working as a freelance artist and sculptor throughout this period and became a full-time sculptor in 1981.

-Predominantly a stone carver, working with many types of stone including: Marble, Alabaster, Soapstone, Hopton Wood and Ancaster Limestone, he also models in clay, plasticine, plaster and wax for casting in bronze.
+Predominantly a stone carver, working with many types of stone including: Marble, Alabaster, Soapstone, Hopton Wood and Ancaster Limestone, he also modelled in clay, plasticine, plaster and wax for casting in bronze.

-In 1983 he competed as part of the British snow sculpture team during The Quebec Winter Carnival.
+In 1983, he competed as part of the British snow sculpture team during The Quebec Winter Carnival.
 The team gained second place.

-Broderick is a member of the Royal British Society of Sculptors and a fellow of the Royal Society of Arts.
+Broderick was a member of the Royal British Society of Sculptors and a fellow of the Royal Society of Arts.

-In 1978 Broderick visited the Isle of Skye with his young family where saw his first wild otter.
+In 1978, Broderick visited the Isle of Skye with his young family where he saw his first wild otter.
 It was just off the Island of Ornsay, once owned by Gavin Maxwell, the Scottish naturalist and author best known for his work with otters.
 Skye became Broderick's second home and he held annual sculpture exhibitions on the island for 26 years.
-He now divides his time between studios on Skye and Waresley near Cambridge, England.
+For many years he divided his time between his studios on Skye and Waresley near Cambridge, England.

-Broderick is joint president of the International Otter Survival Fund, a charity dedicated to the conservation, protection and care of otters in the UK and around the world.
+Broderick was joint president of the International Otter Survival Fund, a charity dedicated to the conservation, protection and care of otters in the UK and around the world.

+Death

+Broderick died on 18 April 2024, at the age of 88.